daniloflorenzano/sound-key/README.md

 - [x]  Database integrated ( your keybinds will won't desapear after you close the app! )
 - [x]  Always running ( the app still works even if you minimize the window )
-- [ ]  Showing your keybinds ( there's a dinamic table that shows the keybinds you already setted )
+- [x]  Showing your keybinds ( there's a dinamic table that shows the keybinds you already setted )
-- [ ]  Delete the unwanted ( delete that keybind you don't want anymore )
+- [x]  Delete the unwanted ( delete that keybind you don't want anymore )
+- [ ]  Dark mode

 ---